Preface:

 The frequency depends on the number of magnetic pole pairs p and is proportional to the speed n.

-Figure 7: The signal of the rectified induced voltage.
+The signal of the rectified induced voltage.
 The blue, red and gray lines show the underlying sine curves.
-The green horizontal line is the average generated DC voltage.
-Observe the 15% voltage ripple.

 The amplitude of the generated signal corresponds to the AC generated voltage.
 The average DC voltage value Uind,avg can be calculated from the underlying sine-shaped voltage and the ripple frequency